unixabg/cryptmyuefi/README.md

-# cryptmypi 4.x
+# cryptmyuefi 4.x

-Assists in the full setup of [encrypted] Raspberry Pis.
+Assists in the full setup of [encrypted] devices with target of UEFI.
 Able to maintain multiple setup configurations, for multiple usages, offers a multitude of modular configurations hooks providing out-of-the-box optional features for initramfs (while the system in encrypted) and the actual system (after boot).

 **Note:** Only tested on:
 - Host OS: Debian 10 and Kali
-- Target OS: Kali, Raspberry Pi OS, and Ubuntu
+- Target OS: FIXME
-- Target Hardware: Raspberry Pi 2, 3, and 4
+- Target Hardware: FIXME
-- irc channel oftc/#cryptmypi
+- FIXME irc channel oftc/#cryptmyuefi

 ## How it works

 A configuration profile defines 2 stages:

-1. A base OS image is extracted.
+1. A base image is setup with debootstrap.
-2. The build is written to an SD card.
+2. The build is written to a block device.

 Optional configuration hooks can be set in any of the stages:
 - Configurations applied on stage 1 will be available to the stage 2.
 Each time the script runs it will check if a stage 1 build is already present, and will ask if it should be used or if it should be rebuilt.
 - Stage 2 can be executed as many times as wanted without affecting stage 1's build.
-Every configuration applied in stage 2 will be applied directly to the SD card.
+Every configuration applied in stage 2 will be applied directly to the block device.

 ## Capabilities

-1. **FULL DISK ENCRYPTION**: Although the project can be used to set up an unencrypted RPi box, it is currently capable to set up a fully encrypted Kali, Pi OS, or Ubuntu Linux.
+1. **FULL DISK ENCRYPTION**: Although the project can be used to set up an unencrypted box, it is currently capable to set up a fully encrypted FIXME Debian and Kali Linux.

 - unlockable remotely through dropbear's ssh;
 - served through ethernet or wifi;